-Dr. Howard Hendricks said that if he had his druthers every student would need to memorize one thousand verses in order to graduate from Dallas Theological Seminary.
+Dr. Howard Hendricks said that if he had his druthers every student at Dallas Theological Seminary would need to memorize one thousand verses in order to graduate.

 The Bible And You

-I teach a class at North Pointe called “The Bible And You.”
-I show how you can get the most out of your Bible.
-I gave the participants a memorization exercise.
-They were to commit to memory all of John 1:1-12.
-None had memorized it before.
+I teach a class on how to get the most out of your Bible.
+Participants are challenged through memorization exercises.
+They commit to memory all of John 1:1-12

-I chose the verses because they are the most succinct Bible statements about creation and the nature and work of Jesus.
+The verses are the most succinct Bible statements about creation and the nature and work of Jesus.

-Each one shared their experiences about memorizing.
-They entered the exercise without much enthusiasm.
-They emerged as raving fans.
+Students share their experiences about memorizing.
+They enter the exercise without much enthusiasm.
+They emerge as raving fans.

-Their genuine enthusiasm for what happened in their lives was palpable.
+Their genuine enthusiasm for what happens in their lives is palpable.